sergey-show/aws_cli_wrapper/Readme.md

             └── stack-els.yml

-> run.sh - this running script
+> ./run.sh - this running script
 > ./customers - this directory with customers, every folder with name customer must include file json, in this file vars
 > ./template - this directory include templates for staks aws (*in future plans creating any directory with groups stack, example ES AWS, EC2 AWS and more*)